w3c/wai-website/pages/standards-guidelines/wcag/faq.md

 **Therefore, W3C’s published techniques should not be required as the only way to meet WCAG 2 success criteria unless the limitations and consequences above are understood and acceptable.**

 For additional information, see: [Understanding Techniques for WCAG Success Criteria](https://www.w3.org/WAI/WCAG21/Understanding/understanding-techniques) section of Understanding WCAG 2.1.

-## Is ISO/IEC 40500 the same as WCAG 2.0? {#iso}

-**Yes.** WCAG 2.0 is approved as an ISO standard: ISO/IEC 40500:2012.
-ISO/IEC 40500 is exactly the same as the original Web Content Accessibility Guidelines (WCAG) 2.0 from the [W3C](https://www.w3.org/) Web Accessibility Initiative ([WAI](https://www.w3.org/WAI/)).

-The content of ISO/IEC 40500 is freely available from [www.w3.org/TR/WCAG20](https://www.w3.org/TR/WCAG20/); it is available for purchase from the [ISO catalogue {% include_cached external.html %}](https://www.iso.org/iso/iso_catalogue/catalogue_tc/catalogue_detail.htm?csnumber=58625).

-**For supporting resources that provide practical advice for meeting ISO/IEC 40500 (which is WCAG 2.0), see the [WCAG Overview](/standards-guidelines/wcag/).**

-The approval was announced 15 October 2012 in a [press release](https://www.w3.org/2012/07/wcag2pas-pr.html) and [blog post](https://www.w3.org/QA/2012/10/wcag_20_is_now_also_isoiec_405.html).
-If you want more information on W3C and the ISO process, see [W3C PAS FAQ](https://www.w3.org/2010/04/pasfaq).

-### Benefits of WCAG as ISO

-Approval of WCAG 2.0 as an ISO standard benefits countries and organizations that can more easily adopt ISO standards.
-Countries that previously adapted WCAG 2.0 may now be able to *adopt WCAG 2.0 as is* by referencing ISO/IEC 40500.

-### Translations {#isotranslations}

-W3C has offered our [WCAG 2.0 Authorized Translations](/standards-guidelines/wcag/translations/) to be used for the ISO/IEC translations.
-We will update this page when more information about translations is available.

 ## Does W3C plan to send WCAG 2.1 or WCAG 2.2 to ISO for endorsement? {#iso212}